r8vnhill/keen/docs/keen-core/keen-core/cl.ravenhill.keen.operators/-operator/invoke.md

 Applies the operator to the given evolutionary state to produce a new state, supporting both synchronous and asynchronous execution.

 This `suspend` function is the core operation of the `Operator` interface, transforming the current evolutionary state by selecting, mutating, or recombining individuals in the population.
 The transformation is based on the provided parameters and a random number generator.
-The function is marked as `suspend` to support asynchronous operations, but it can also be used in a synchronous context when asynchronous behavior is not required.
+The function is marked as `suspend` to support asynchronous operations, but it can also be used synchronously if asynchronous behavior is not required.

 ## Implementation Note:

-Implementers are responsible for validating that the `outputSize` is appropriate and ensuring that the new population's size matches the `outputSize`.
+Implementers are responsible for validating that the [outputSize](invoke.md) is appropriate and ensuring that the new population's size matches the `outputSize`.
 This is crucial for maintaining the integrity of the evolutionary process and preventing runtime errors.

 #### Return

-A [Result](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/-result/index.html) containing the new evolutionary state, or an exception if the operation fails.
+An Either containing the new evolutionary state, or a [OperatorInvocationException](../../cl.ravenhill.keen.exceptions/-operator-invocation-exception/index.md) if the operation fails.

 #### Parameters